ThisIzATriumph/circular_Basecamp_old/content/notes/Antifragile-Circularity.md

 But the Hydra demonstrates Antifragility.
 When one head is cut off, two grow back.

 --> Insert a visual of the triple metaphor.

+### Anti-fragility in education & human relationships

+For a system, a shock is a new event that puts it into dis-balance.
+While the sword over Damocles' head may be fatal to him, some shocks reveal themselves useful in the evolution of the system.
+Let's consider two areas of life where external inputs and shocks are needed to thrive: Education & Human relationships.

+In Education first, to grow as a learner one must be exposed to new bits of knowledge.
+These nuggets may be seen as shocks against the previously in-balance system of the learner, the strongest of them being the "a-ha" moments when understanding click-in.

+--> Insert Eureka visual or the coin that drops

+In Human relationships, connections between lovers or individuals would crumble if not exposed to newness even for it being the tiniest appreciation of new details & experiences in the relationship.
+We need new interactions to keep growing together.
+Those interactions can be seen as shocks for the couple or friends system.

+--> Love is like a fire

+### Growth vs development
+The metaphor of the Hydra suggest that **growth** is the primary mean of evolution of an anti-fragile system.
+It seems important to establish the difference between growth and development here: when exposed to shock, a couple doesn't necessarily involve a third lover to grow stronger from its crisis (even though it may be considered as a source of newness! ).

+In facts, couples and learners are growing in their mutual **understanding** of each other and the subject at study.
+The understanding of a system towards what may come to it as a shock is a certain kind of growth than we can name development.

+This difference comes in handy when considering the decoupling of growth & material consumption within our global economy.
+A certain kind of growth can be produced and achieved through sustainable development.
+Some may consider it infinite as we're nowhere close the full understanding of ourselves and the systems we live in.

 ### Anti-fragile Product-Service-Systems